cosmicrafts/cosmicrafts.com/src/assets/markdown/en/core-features.md

 3. **Crafting and Customization**:
    - **Mechanics**:
-     - Players use Stardust to forge unique items, combine resources, and unlock powerful upgrades.
+     - Players use tokens to forge unique items, combine resources, and unlock powerful upgrades.
      - Skins and visual customizations can be crafted to personalize units.
    - **Example**:
      - Craft a "Galactic Armor" for a spaceship, providing both stat boosts and a visually design.